 - Daytime sleepiness

 The doctor will ask about symptoms and past health.
 A physical exam may be done.
-The doctor will ask about your sleep, habits, schedule, and medicines.
+The doctor will ask about sleep, habits, schedule, and medicines.

 If the cause is not clear, a sleep study may be done.
 This is done in a special lab.
-A technician will look at brain activity, breathing, and movement as you sleep.
+A technician will look at brain activity, breathing, and movement as a person sleeps.

 The goal is to improve sleep.
 This may be done by treating underlying problems or behaviors.
 Other options are: